openstack/nova/doc/source/admin/config-drive.rst

 .. rubric:: Compute host requirements

-The following virt drivers support the config drive: libvirt, XenServer, Hyper-V, VMware, and (since 17.0.0 Queens) PowerVM.
+The following virt drivers support the config drive: libvirt, Hyper-V, VMware, and (since 17.0.0 Queens) PowerVM.
 The Bare Metal service also supports the config drive.

-- To use config drives with libvirt, XenServer, or VMware, you must first install the :command:`genisoimage` package on each compute host.
+- To use config drives with libvirt or VMware, you must first install the :command:`genisoimage` package on each compute host.
 Use the :oslo.config:option:`mkisofs_cmd` config option to set the path where you install the :command:`genisoimage` program.
 If :command:`genisoimage` is in